discogerm/guillermoarriadevoe.com/README.md

 4. **Publishing Content**

-    Blog pages can be created by publishing Contentful content under a content model titled **Blog Post.**  Portfolio project entries can be created by publishing content under a content model titled **Portfolio Project.** Refer to the GraphQL queries found in the "pages" directory for all currently included content model fields.
+    Blog pages can be created by publishing content under a content model titled **Blog Post.**  Portfolio project entries can be created by publishing content under a content model titled **Portfolio Project.** Refer to the GraphQL queries found in the "pages" directory for all currently included content model fields.